Request a booking

-A wonderful Book Week idea for schools is to have a puppetry workshop where students can learn how to perform with puppets.
+Another great Book Week idea for schools is to have a puppetry workshop where students can learn how to perform with puppets.

 In the session, we do a brief introduction to different types of puppetry (marionettes, shadow puppetry, glove puppets, ventriloquism), and then we learn about our form of puppetry specifically, which is the Muppet-style rod puppets and live-hands puppets first made famous by Jim Henson (Sesame Street, The Muppets, Fraggle Rock).

 There will be an opportunity for volunteers from the class to perform short scenarios on stage to demonstrate what they’ve learned.
 We can even get them into small groups to come up with a story to perform with the puppets.

-Cost for a one hour Book Week puppetry workshop:
+Details and Cost for a one hour Book Week puppetry workshop:

 Ideally 40 students per workshop.
 Happy to consider larger classes, but they would have get into pairs and share one puppet per pair, and each take turns for the exercises.
 This is what we did during the recent full week of Book Week workshops as each class had 50-75 students.